CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-4.md

-# Lab 4: Using GItHub Copilot to generate ARM & Terraform Templates
+# Exercise 3: Using GItHub Copilot to generate ARM & Terraform Templates

 ### About GitHub Copilot Chat and Visual Studio Code